sweetreprise/mintbean_canvas_app/README.md

 # Symmetry Art

 Symmetry Art is an app where users are able to create symmetrical art pieces.
 This project was inspired by the mandala.
-It represents the spiritual journey.
+It represents the _**spiritual journey**_.
 We hope users will enjoy drawing unique patterns that inspire.
+Try it out [here](https://sweetreprise.github.io/mintbean_canvas_app/)!

 ## Customization features:
 - change canvas background